eagle840/killercoda-labs/dockertensor/step1.md

  and you're ready to go

+ Just follow the instructions in the 'tensorflow-tutorials' folder

- If you need some more tensor examples try
+ If you need some more tensor examples, run and they will showup in the root folder in the jupyter webpage.

 `git clone https://github.com/GoogleCloudPlatform/training-data-analyst`{{execute T2}}